 You can still ride all day without seeing anyone, just your trusty steeds, riding companions and the occasional Red Kite for company.

-As on most trails your first day travels over the Begwns through Painscastle and on to either The Old Rectory or Cwmfillo for your first night on trail.
+As on most trails your first day travels over the Begwns through Painscastle and on to either New House or Cwmfillo for your first night on trail.
 From here the route takes you northeast towards the New Radnor plain and a night at Old Radnor.

 From Old Radnor the trail swings north and over the Radnor Fforest (the highest point in Powys) before coming gently to land at the smallholding of Lower Fishpools where a warm welcome awaits horses and riders.

 From Fishpools you circumnavigate the western side of the Radnor Fforest and drop eventually down to stay at either Glanoer or Bettws.
-The fifth day on trail finds you exploring Gwaunceste Hill before continuing on to Rhosgoch for your overnight stop.
+The fifth day on trail finds you exploring Gwaunceste Hill before continuing on to Rhosgoch and Goblaen or Bettws for your overnight stop.